Amlodipine (am-LOE-di-peen), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Olmesartan (ol-me-SAR-tan)

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding or if you have had a recent heart attack.
-Tell your doctor if you have kidney disease, liver disease, diabetes, gout, systemic lupus erythematosus (SLE or lupus), heart or blood vessel disease, an electrolyte imbalance (such as high or low calcium, potassium, magnesium, or sodium in the blood), or a history of asthma.
-Tell your doctor if you are dehydrated or if you are experiencing diarrhea or vomiting.
+- Make sure your doctor knows if you are breastfeeding or if you have had a heart attack.
+Tell your doctor if you have kidney problems, liver disease (including cirrhosis), diabetes, glaucoma, gout, lupus, congestive heart failure, heart or blood vessel disease, a mineral imbalance (such as high calcium or low potassium, magnesium, or sodium in the blood), or a history of allergies or asthma.

 Possible Side Effects While Using This Medicine